Fredy Hirsch: Death

 What happened after this is unclear.
-Rudolf Vrba, the clerk of BIIa, visited Hirsch on 8 March to inform him about the preparations for the liquidation of the family camp and to urge him to lead an uprising.
-Apparently Hirsch was uncertain whether to believe the warnings about imminent death and skeptical of the value of resistance.
+Rudolf Vrba, the clerk of BIIa, visited Hirsch on 6 and again on 8 March to inform him about the preparations for the liquidation of the family-compound often referred to as the 'Theresienstadt Family Camp.'
+Vrba urged him to lead an uprising.
+Apparently Hirsch was uncertain whether to believe the warnings about imminent death and remained skeptical of the value of resistance.
 He thought it was unreasonable that the Nazis would give them such favored treatment only to murder them later.
-Hirsch asked for an hour to think, and when Vrba returned, Hirsch was in a coma.
+Hirsch asked for an hour to consider the situation, and when Vrba returned, Hirsch was in a coma.
 A Jewish doctor told Vrba that Hirsch had committed suicide by a barbiturate overdose.
 If he did commit suicide, it is unclear how he could have obtained a lethal dose without the cooperation of the doctors.

 According to some survivors, (Note: Including Ruth Bondy, Ota Kraus, and Dita Kraus.)
-Hirsch requested a small dose of a tranquilizer to help him calm down, but the Jewish doctors poisoned him to prevent him from leading an uprising, which they feared would compromise their own chances of survival.
-Mengele had promised them that they would not be killed.
-The latter explanation is favored by Kämper.
-A few people, including doctors and the artist Dina Gottliebová, were spared from death by their special talents which were useful to the SS.
-According to survivor testimonies, Hirsch was to be spared, but he was unwilling to save himself without the children.
-On the night of 8 March, a strict curfew was imposed and the Jews in the quarantine blocks were loaded in trucks and driven to the gas chambers.
-Still unconscious, Hirsch was carried with them and was murdered along with many of the children under his supervision.
+Hirsch requested a small dose of a tranquilizer to help him calm down, but the Jewish doctors poisoned him, so it is alleged, to prevent him from leading an uprising, which they feared would compromise their own chances of survival.
+SS Lagerarzt Josef Mengele (1911-1979) had already promised the doctors that they would not be killed.

+The explanation conveying the attitude of the doctors and thereby disqualifying the claim that Hirsch committed suicide is a view favored by Hirsch's biographer Kämper.
+As it turned out a few people from other compounds and barracks were spared from death to fit into Mengele's schemes.
+In this way some doctors and the artist Dina Gottliebová were able to survive.
+But how many Mengele envisaged 'saving' from the 'Theresienstadt Family Camp' for his 'rueful experiments' remains unclear.
+According to survivor testimonies Hirsch was to be spared as well, but he was unwilling to save himself without the children.

+However, the SS (and Mengele was no exception) often made facetious short-term promises.
+That belonged to their unique satirical behaviour.
+According to the Wetzler-Vrba Report the SS made promises to Hirsch for the welfare of the children in his care.
+Indeed, they supported his efforts within the 'family-camp' to achieve more autonomy against the aggressive compound-overseer, the lagerälteste Arno Böhm (1913-1962).
+But such promises of protection have to be seen within the wider context of the SS whose sole aim was the fulfilment of the 'Final Solution.'

+Hirsch's prospects of survival given the facetious outlook of the SS were slim.
+All of the Theresienstadt Jews who had arrived in Auschwitz-Birkenau on 7 September 1943 were gassed late on the night of 8/9 March 1944.
+The only promise Mengele kept was to personally safeguard 11 twins among the children.
+He himself could not act outside of the agreed general policy of 'Sonderbehandlung' that had earmaked the 'Theresienstadt Jews' for annihlation.
+Hence, the selected twins were forcibly taken from their parents amidst Mengele's false promises that the children would be well.